Typical refinance savings: close to $300 a month

 That's not all: Black Knight says over 1 million of those homeowners could see monthly savings of at least $400 via a refinance.
 And, some 661,000 would save over $760 a month, on average, or at least $9,120 a year.

-How to know if you should refi
+How to know if you are a good refi candidate

 Back when rates were super low and the potential savings were hefty, many homeowners apparently decided to procrastinate rather than refinance.
 A Zillow study found 78% never traded in their loans during the first full year of the pandemic, ending in April of last year.